VUT-HFUT/MiGA2023_Track1/README.md

 ## Data preparation
 1. Please first download the skeleton modality of the iMiGUE dataset via Codalab platform by participating the [MiGA competition](https://codalab.lisn.upsaclay.fr/competitions/11758).
 2. Convert the raw skeleton data to the [PYSKL data format](https://github.com/kennymckormick/pyskl/blob/main/tools/data/README.md).
 You can refer to `./tools/readlabel.py`.
-**The pre-procesed skeleton data is available [here](https://drive.google.com/file/d/1CkyLv4JBwvfjvN0QWxQi1sQBpZW6zA90/view?usp=sharing).**
+**The pre-processed skeleton data is available [here](https://drive.google.com/file/d/1CkyLv4JBwvfjvN0QWxQi1sQBpZW6zA90/view?usp=sharing).**
 3. By the way, we separate the validation set from the training set.

 ## Training & Testing & Ensemble
-You can use following commands for training and testing.
+You can use the following commands for training and testing.
 ```bash
 # training
 ## Note that this process will consume 8 hours with two NVIDIA 3090 for each model.